adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 updater functions up front at datatype definition sites becomes significant (see the `implementation of proposal #158
 <https://gitlab.haskell.org/ghc/ghc/-/merge_requests/3257>`_).
 In a code base
-that makes infrequent use of ``setField`` (or mechanisms that depend upon it, such as record updates under ``RecordDotSyntax``), it is not desirable to pay this cost for up front compilation of updaters.
+that makes infrequent use of mechanisms that depend upon ``setField``, it is not desirable to pay this cost for up front compilation of updaters.
 Instead, by default GHC should solve ``SetField`` constraints by generating an updater function on-the-fly.

 On the other hand, code bases making substantial use of ``setField`` may benefit from generating updater functions in advance, because work will be saved at use